London on da Track: Career

-In August 2014, American rapper and Cash Money Records chief executive officer (CEO) Bryan "Birdman" Williams, called London "the best producer in the business, as we speak today".
-London's frequent collaborator, Atlanta-based rapper Young Thug has stated London is his favorite producer to work with and will go down as "the greatest producer ever".
+In August of that year, rapper and label boss Bryan "Birdman" Williams referred to Holmes as "the best producer in the business, as we speak today".
+Holmes' frequent collaborator Young Thug has stated that [Holmes] is his favorite producer to work with, and will go down as "the greatest producer ever".
 Complex included him on their 2013 list of "25 New Producers To Watch For".
-In August 2014, three singles, produced by London on da Track, charted on the Billboard Hot 100 at the same time, with "Lifestyle" at 16, "About the Money" at 42, and "Hookah" at 85.
+That same month, three singles produced by London on da Track charted on the Billboard Hot 100 at the same time—Rich Gang's "Lifestyle" at number 16, T.I.'s "About the Money" at 42, and Tyga's aforementioned "Hookah" at 85.

 In 2018, he appeared in Black Ink Crew: Chicago.
 That same year, he was named to Spotify's Secret Genius Ambassador's list.
-In 2019, he appeared in Netflix's Rhythm + Flow, as a producer advisor in the finale.
+In 2019, he appeared in Netflix's Rhythm + Flow, as a production advisor in the series' home stretch.

-In 2020, London worked with Ariana Grande on a song called "Positions", The song debuted at No. 1 on the US Billboard Hot 100, becoming his first chart topper as a composer, lyricist and a producer.
-The song also debuted at No. 1 on the Billboard Global 200 and Billboard Global Excl.
-U.S. chart.
+In March 2020, Holmes produced and co-wrote Ariana Grande's single "Positions", which debuted atop the Billboard Hot 100, as well as the Billboard Global 200 and Billboard Global Excl.
+U.S. chart, becoming his most commercially successful production.